Lathamus Swift Parrot

 Buy SWIFTIE products

-In addition to Lathamus / The Critically Endangered Swift Parrot pictorial publication which is available to purchase now, we are also producing a high quality 1000 piece Swift Parrot jigsaw puzzle to help raise much needed campaign funds for our ‘Swiftie’.
-The jigsaw is now available to pre-order for delivery in mid-November 2023.
+In addition to Lathamus / The Critically Endangered Swift Parrot pictorial publication, we have also produced a high quality 1000 piece Swift Parrot jigsaw puzzle to help raise much needed campaign funds for our ‘Swiftie’.